conda-forge/miniforge/README.md

 you can use conda enviroment.

-If you download Mambaforge installer, you should try this command after `source "${HOME}/conda/etc/profile.d/conda.sh`:
+If you downloaded the Mambaforge installer, you should also run the following command after `source "${HOME}/conda/etc/profile.d/conda.sh`:

     source "${HOME}/conda/etc/profile.d/mamba.sh"